SargeyWargey/Homoothya/Story/Drafts/Chapter_18.md

 I fell asleep that night with my stomach growling, dreaming of venison roasting over fire.

-***
+---

 The fifth day passed in hungry anticipation.

 Everyone knew my uncle and I would hunt at dusk.
 The women prepared to process whatever game we brought back, even in the dark if necessary.
 The children were quieter, sensing the tension, the need for this hunt to succeed.

 I watched my father throughout the day.
-He organized the men, checking weapons, discussing what to do if soldiers appeared while we were gone.
+He organized the men, checked weapons, and discussed what to do if soldiers appeared while we were gone.
 He was staying to protect the family.
 To protect my mother and sisters.

 I watched the sun track across the sky, impatient for evening to come.